Ash trees across the UK are dying – and fast…

 To try and tackle the impact of the problem, a partnership of organisations and experts from across the Cotswolds, Gloucester, Cheltenham and the Vale of Gloucester have joined forces.
 Their aim is to offer help for ash dieback in areas outside woodland (as owners and managers of woodlands are already being supported and guided by the Forestry Commission).
 The partnership’s aim is to work with farmers, land managers, and communities, and plant new trees to succeed the ash and provide an effective response to their disappearance.

 It will be crucial to maximise the benefits new trees will provide for wildlife, the landscape, and people – so these considerations will guide where trees will be planted.
-Replacement tree species to be planted include oak, beech, lime, field maple, and hazel – as Mark explains, “these all reflect the character of the area, provide the best benefits, and give us the best hope for the future of the landscape.”
+Replacement tree species to be planted include oak, beech, lime, field maple, and hazel.
+These trees all reflect the character of the area, provide the best benefits, and provide the best hope for the future of the landscape.

 Fund a tree!

 The partnership cannot do this work on its own – they need your help with funding, tree planting, and guidance on planting sites.
 The partnership is starting to raise funds so it can start planting trees this coming winter.
 You can help enormously by making a donation to the Ash Fund.
 Any amount will help.
 Donating £20 would pay for a tree, and plant and protect it; ensuring it will survive and grow in the landscape of the Cotswolds, Vale of Gloucester, or in and around Stroud, Gloucester, Cheltenham and Tewkesbury.

 The partnership would love to hear from companies and organisations that would like to sponsor the tree planting programme.
 For more info, email email@example.com

 We’re working with BBC Radio Gloucestershire to call on you to plant and grow